2026 Grocery Prices & Tariffs: What’s Getting Expensive and the Ultimate Stockpile List

 Is it smart to stockpile groceries before tariff increases?

 Yes, for non-perishable staples with long shelf lives — pasta, rice, canned goods, dried beans, coffee.
 It's essentially locking in today's prices on purchases you'd make anyway.
-Just limit it to items you regularly use and that store well.
+Limit it to items you regularly use and that store well.

 Will grocery prices come back down if tariffs are reduced?

 Historical evidence strongly suggests they will not.
 Grocery prices demonstrate consistent asymmetry — they rise quickly but fall very slowly, if at all.
-Once a shelf price goes up, it typically stays up permanently.
+Once a shelf price goes up, it typically stays up.

 Which foods got exempted from tariffs in November 2025?

 The exemption covered 237 product classifications including coffee, tea, bananas, oranges, tomatoes, beef, tropical fruits, fruit juices, cocoa, and spices.
-However, many categories — including Italian pasta, olive oil, wine, and canned goods (via aluminum tariffs) — remain fully affected.
+However, Italian pasta, olive oil, wine, and canned goods (via aluminum tariffs) remain fully affected.

 How much more will the average family pay for groceries in 2026?

 Analysts project non-durable goods including food will rise approximately 5.6% in 2026.
-For a family spending $800/month on groceries, that translates to roughly $45 more per month or $540 per year from tariff pass-through alone.
+For a family spending $800/month on groceries, that's roughly $45 more per month or $540 per year from tariff pass-through alone.

 infographic tariff impact grocery categories coffee pasta beef seafood price increase percentages 2026